MazamaScience/arl2arw/README.md

 ./arl2arw
 ```

-### C
+### C Unpacking
 ```
-gcc -o ncgrid ncgrid.c `nc-config --cflags --libs` ./ncgrid
+gcc -o unpack unpack.c -lm
+./unpack
 ```

-This should prompt the user for the name of the ARL data file within the current working directory.
+*This should prompt the user for the name of the ARL data file within the current working directory.

 Compiling this program requires the GNU Fortran compiler, gfortran.